-At BJU, you’ll have more opportunities for real-life experience in theatre arts than you know what to do with.
+At BJU, you’ll have more opportunities for real-life experience in theatre than you know what to do with.

 - Biannual Shakespeare productions: Nearly every semester students can get involved in the Shakespeare production.
 There are usually many acting roles open to students, including understudy positions for the lead roles so you can learn from your faculty members on the job.

 - Living Gallery: A team of talented artists and technicians spends hundreds of hours putting together the sets, costumes, makeup and lighting needed to create larger-than-life artwork.
 In addition, an original drama ties in contemporary spiritual struggles to the overarching theme of the artwork.

-Your faculty bring to their classes many years of teaching experience as well as experience in the theatre arts and communication fields.
+Your faculty bring to their classes many years of teaching experience as well as experience in the theatre and communication fields.
 Many of them are heavily involved in BJU’s operas, plays and other productions.

 They’ll give you plenty of feedback so you can get an honest appraisal of your work to help you achieve your greatest potential.